Humanoid animation (H-Anim)

 This clause describes the syntax and general semantics of data types used by H-Anim to define the properties of H-Anim objects.

 Table 5.1 lists the major topics in this clause.

 There are three classes of data types:

-The elemental value data types are Boolean, float, integer, Object, and string.
+The elemental value data types are float, integer, Object, and string.

-The Boolean data type specifies one logical value
+The integer data type specifies one 32-bit integer value.

 The string data type represents text strings encoded with the UTF-8 universal character set (see ISO/IEC 10646).
 Instances of the string data type are specified as a sequence of UTF-8 octets.

 Any characters (including linefeeds and '#') may appear within the string.

 UTF-8 characters in ISO/IEC 10646 are encoded in multiple octets.
 Code space is divided into four units, as follows:

 +-------------+-------------+-----------+------------+ | Group-octet | Plane-octet | Row-octet | Cell-octet | +-------------+-------------+-----------+------------+